mirage335/scriptedIllustrator/scriptedIllustrator.md

 # CAUTION: As a user, you should have been provided a virtual machine or cloud services to run this script - 'ubiquitous bash' provides functions to ease the use of either and both.
 An SELinux, AppArmor, unprivileged ChRoot, or similar context may be acceptable as well.
 Routinely modifying, sharing, and running code, may otherwise put both users and organizations at possibly unnecessary risk.

+# Copyright and related rights only waived via CC0 if all specified conditions are met.
+# *) EITHER, a single file directly output from 'scriptedIllustrator' (which is GPLv3 licensed), OR, not otherwise claimed under other any copyright license.
-# Copyright and related rights waived via CC0 only for documentation scripts which predominantly create or represent markup (eg. 'scriptedIllustrator.sh', 'scriptedIllustrator.html', 'scriptedIllustrator.mediawiki.txt') .
+# *) Is a documentation script including this message which also predominantly creates or represents markup (eg. 'scriptedIllustrator.sh', 'scriptedIllustrator.html', 'scriptedIllustrator.mediawiki.txt').
+# *) NOT part of a program to compress, embed, and assemble, functions and other code (waiver does NOT apply to 'tinyCompiler_scriptedIllustrator.sh' ).

 # To the extent possible, related software (ie. 'tinyCompiler_scriptedIllustrator.sh' from 'scriptedIllustrator') remains otherwise copyrighted (ie. GPLv3 license).
-# Specifically, please do not use 'scriptedIllustrator' code to distribute unpublished proprietary 'current_internal_CompressedFunctions' .
+# Specifically, please do not use 'scriptedIllustrator' code to distribute unpublished proprietary means of creating 'current_internal_CompressedFunctions' .
+# Specifically, please do not misconstrue this copyright waiver to negate any copyright claimed when such a documentation script is part of another project or another copyright notice is present (ie. 'otherwise claimed').

+# 'For the avoidance of doubt, any information that you choose to store within your own copy' ... 'remains yours' ... 'using' ... 'to publish content doesn't change whatever rights you may have to that content.'
+# Although this project has no relation to TiddlyWiki, as stated above, vaguely similar copyright principles are expected to apply. - https://tiddlywiki.com/static/License.html

 #__README_uk4uPhB663kVcygT0q_README__